chaseruskin/legoHDL/ROADMAP.md

 - [ ] don't perform .lower() on market name to save, but use it for eval between markets

 - [ ] add default market for default profile (open-square)
+- [x] add a default workspace for users to upload with default profile
 - [ ] add code to default scripts in profile (a hello-world, modelsim, and xsim)

 - [ ] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts